jbcoe/rule_of_zero/talk.md

 ## Implementing `indirect_value`

-Implementation of indirect value is relatively simple.
+Implementation of `indirect value` is relatively simple.

-The class containers a pointer-member, user-defined special member functions and suitable `const`-qualified overloads for accessors.
+The class contains a pointer-member, user-defined special member functions and suitable `const`-qualified overloads for accessors.

 ---

 ## Implementing `polymorphic_value` with type-erasure

-Implementation of indirect value is more involved.
+Implementation of `polymorphic_value` is more involved.

-The class containers a pointer-member, user-defined special member functions and suitable `const`-qualified overloads for accessors.
+Like `indirect value`, the class contains a pointer-member, user-defined special member functions and suitable `const`-qualified overloads for accessors.

 The class also contains a type-erased control block that is able to perform correct copies of derived types.